marsermd/Flucius/Readme.md

 Disclaimer
 ========================
 Please note that this project was started in 2014, when I had almost no work experience.
 I hope to come back one day and refactor the hell out of it:)
-But GPU Fluid simulation is still one of the most complex things I've done as a home project, so I will show it off:)
+But Fluid simulation on GPU is still one of the most complex things I've done as a home project, so I will show it off:)

 About
 ========================
-This is a gpu fluid simulation.
+This is a realtime fluid simulation executed on GPU using CUDA.
-Simulation method is position based smooth particle hydrodynamics (Miles Macklin, Matthias Muller: "Position Based Fluids", 2013)
+Simulation is based on a paper about [smooth particle hydrodynamics](http://mmacklin.com/pbf_sig_preprint.pdf) (by Miles Macklin, Matthias Muller: "Position Based Fluids", 2013)

 Watch
 ========================